grkn/FreeCopilot/README.md

+Also don't forget to create you api key from openai platform and use it.

+'''
+public String getApiKey() {
+        // Modify here to test yourself.
+Add api key from open ai platform and paste it here return "your-api-key-for-openai";
+}
+'''

 ### There are three options for now.
 Explain, Refactor, Ask Questions about Coding for now.

 It can be changed or reusable because, you can create any intellij plugin.

 You need to know javax.swing, java, some basic concepts for plugin development.